Saturday, December 20, 2025

 II: The CourtshipWins Ines by filling a house with gold.Panliligaw (Proof of worth).

-III: The RebirthSwallowed by Berkakan; bones resurrected by pets.Bangon (Resilience & Rebirth).
+III: The RebirthSwallowed by Berkakan; resurrected by pets.Bangon (Resilience & Rebirth).

 🎓 4.
 Deep Dive: Symbolic Analysis